Andrew-Ken/andrew-ken.github.com/source/_posts/2012-11-24-setting-up-a-development-mailer-for-rails-with-a-gmail-account.markdown

 Login to the gmail account and check the sent mails, to preview the sent mail.

 There's a lot more that can be done with this, check the [Rails Guids](http://guides.rubyonrails.org/action_mailer_basics.html#action-mailer-configuration-for-gmail) for more information.

+Any questions on this, please feel free to ask.
+We're here to help...